CannerCMS/docs.canner.io/docs/guides-canner-container.md

 #### navbarConfig

-`CannerContainer` will use `navbarConfig` to generate the navbar.
-A navbar can be divided to three parts from left to right: logo, menu, and save button.
-And there are three properties corresponding to the three parts on navbar.
+`@canner/container` will use `navbarConfig` to generate the navbar.
+Navbar can be divided to three parts from left to right: logo, menu, and save button.

 ![Three parts of Navbar](/docs/assets/advance-canner-container/navbar.png)

+To control the navbar elements you can use `logo`, `renderMenu`, `showSaveButton` in `navbarConfig` to control them.

 <table>
   <tr>